Wireb/Badge_display_power_supply/README.md

 |13k|3.3V|LiPo replacement mid charge|
 |14.7k|3V|coin cell replacement|

+**NOTE you MUST remove the battery when using this design as a battery replacement!**

 J1, J2, and J3 are supply side input / output jacks.
 Cards are designed to be daisy chained between display using 5.5x2.5mm cables
 J4, J5, J6, J7, and J8 are output 1 controlled by R8
 J9, J10, J11, J12, and J13 are output 2 controlled by R10
 Populate connectors based on your needs.

 Thinking about making a smaller / cheaper single reg version as well in the future.